dotpipe/rattrap/README.md

 ### Conclusion
 The particle simulation program is a fascinating blend of theoretical physics and computational modeling.
 It enables users to simulate, analyze, and record particle interactions with ease, offering both educational and research value.
 Whether you're a physics enthusiast or a student looking to grasp particle behavior, this program offers a unique and informative experience.

+# RatTrap Particle Physics Simulator

+## Dependencies

+This project requires the following libraries:

+- OpenGL
+- GLUT (OpenGL Utility Toolkit)
+- GLU (OpenGL Utility Library)
+- SFML 2.5 or higher (Simple and Fast Multimedia Library)

+Make sure to install these dependencies before building the project.

+## Building

+To build the project, follow these steps:

 ### Compile

 g++ -std=c++17 main26.cpp AnomalyVisualizer.cpp -o particle_visualizer -lGL -lGLU -lglut -lsfml-graphics -lsfml-window -lsfml-system